CFD | OpenFOAM | Allrun

 runApplication

-runApplication will, as the name suggests, run the specified application.
+runApplication will, as the name suggests, run the

 - It will redirect the app’s output to a log file.